AI Workflow Engines

 Engines compose into workflows

-Eight composite workflows cover the operational patterns most mid-market operators run weekly.
+The core composites cover the finance-operations patterns most mid-market operators run weekly.
 Each composite is engagement-scoped: we configure the chain to your data sources, your approval routing, your report formats.
+Further composites are scoped in discovery, against your workflow profile.

 C-1